Kevin J. Coleman

 Altogether, more than $3.5 billion of federal funds has been appropriated through FY2010 under various HAVA authorities: about $3.3 billion in election reform payments to states; $130 million for the EAC and various programs it administers; and another $130 million in accessibility payments to states, administered by the Department of Health and Human Services.
 For FY2011, the President’s budget request included $16.8 million for the EAC but no funding for election reform payments to the states.
 The Senate Appropriations Committee (S.Rept.
 111-238) and the House Financial Services and General Government Appropriations Subcommittee recommended similar amounts.
 However, the EAC has been operating at FY2010 funding levels since September 30, 2010, under a series of continuing resolutions.
 For FY2012, the Administration requested $13.7 million for the EAC, with no funding for election reform payments.

-th Congress enacted a new military and overseas citizens voting law that was signed into law in October 2009 as part of the defense authorization act (P.L.
+Numerous bills to amend HAVA have been considered in Congress.
+One has been enacted that made a minor change to the law.
+The 111th Congress enacted a new military and overseas citizens voting law that was signed into law in October 2009 as part of the defense authorization act (P.L.
 111-84).
 The House passed H.R.
 512, which would prohibit a state’s chief election official from actively participating in a federal election campaign, unless the official or an immediate family member was the candidate.
 The bill passed the House on September 29, 2010, but died in the Senate.
 A number of election reform bills were reported in the House as well.
 The reported bills would have established universal absentee voting (H.R.
 1604), provided grants for voluntary absentee ballot tracking (H.R.
 2510), and made improvements to military voting procedures (H.R.
 2393).

-th Congress, H.R.
+In the 112th Congress, H.R.
 235 (Kevin Brady) includes provisions that would terminate, upon enactment, the EAC’s authority to make requirements payments to the states, rescind unobligated requirements payments as of enactment, and terminate the EAC.
 H.R.
 672 (Harper) would amend HAVA to eliminate the EAC and transfer its functions to the Federal Election Commission and the National Institute of Standards and Technology.

 Date of Report: March 16, 2011